"Effective MRSA Staph Treatment Options and Support Since 2008"

 • Immunosuppressed or immune-compromised people

-Because MRSA is becoming more resistant, and it’s more common for antibiotic treatments to fail, and treatment may require the use of newer antibiotics, such as the “glycopeptides” which includes Vancomycin and Zyvox.
+Because MRSA is becoming more resistant and antibiotic treatments often fail, treatment may require newer antibiotics such as the glycopeptides (e.g., vancomycin) or oxazolidinones (e.g., linezolid/Zyvox).
 Unfortunately, there are newer strains of MRSA that are becoming resistant to these two drugs.
 When it comes to antibiotics, the list of what works for MRSA is growing shorter each year.

-It’s common for doctors to not tell you about the many antibiotic side effects (more below), and what to expect when it comes to dealing with MRSA (read here for more).
+Doctors don’t often discuss the many antibiotic side effects (more below), and what to expect when it comes to dealing with MRSA (read more here).
 There are also alternative treatments available which can be used alone or in conjunction with antibiotics to help improve your chance of success.

 Antibiotic pills